EveryOneIsGross/mnemosyneBOT/README.md

 ![Mnemosyne](https://github.com/EveryOneIsGross/mnemosyneBOT/assets/23621140/3859e884-143e-46a1-9281-a474dbd98add)

 mnemosyneBOT, inspired by the Greek goddess of memory, is a sketch of a conversational agent using local GPT4ALL.
 It manages conversational context by integrating sentiment analysis and a memory decay mechanism.
-This allows it to gauge the vibe of user input and prioritize past interactions based on their emotional significance and temporality.
+This allows it to gauge the vibe of user input and prioritize interactions based on their emotional significance and temporality.
 The bot's approach aims to create a more human-like conversational experience, viewing conversations as emotional narratives influenced by time, rather than isolated exchanges.
 This was just me following an idea until I had it run while getting my own memory aligned to the idea of vectors. 📎🧠💅

 ## Features
 --------